tgherzog/wbgapi/README.md

 WBGAPI fixes this issue by only querying a single database at a time using a [relatively new set of endpoints][beta-endpoints].
 This gives users an accurate picture of both the data, dimensions and features of that database.
-The default database is the World Development Indicators (WDI) but you can switch databases at any time.
+The default database is the World Development Indicators (WDI) but you can target different databases either globally or with each request.

 Other key features: